krisnaajiep/php-todo-list-api/README.md

    ```

 5. Run the local web server.
-6. Run the API with the base URL.
+6. Access the endpoints with the base URL.

 ## Authentication